shinsenter/defer.js/README.md

 ### Defer loading of JavaScript

-JavaScript execuations, especially ones that trigger extensive visual changes, can stall application performance.
+JavaScript executions, especially ones that trigger extensive visual changes, can stall application performance.

 Delaying loading and executing most of the JavaScript on your site minimizes the time it slows down the page rendering process.
 Your site will get a higher score in website speed tests.